igij01/CS-180-Group-Project-001-2/update_log.md

 The linker for linking conversations and messages are removed and replaced by serializing all public information arrays into a single serialized file.
 #### Notes
-* The reason that linker is not necessary when serializing to a single file is due to java serialization mechanisms:
+* The reason that linker is not necessary when serializing to a single file is due to java serialization mechanisms that retain only a single copy of the object in the same serialized file and uses reference to the same objects that appeared afterwards, (uses `.equals` method to compare objects).
+This allows the `ObjectInputStream` to link the same object.
   * below is a quote from [Discover the Secrets of Java Serialization](https://www.oracle.com/technical-resources/articles/java/serializationapi.html)
 > Caching Objects in the Stream
 > > First, consider the situation in which an object is written to a stream and then written again later.